 The early days of SEO were like the Wild, Wild West.

-Blackhat SEO experts were doing everything imaginable to rank their sites on Google.
+Blackhat SEO experts did everything imaginable to rank their sites on Google, including keyword stuffing and creating spammy backlinks.

-And with Penguin now a part of the core Google algorithm, the anchor text you use in your backlinks and internal links is more important than ever.
+Similarly, Penguin, (aka the “webspam algorithm”) has seen a few changes over the last few years.
+The anchor text in your backlinks and internal links is more important than ever.

-Anchor text is the clickable text that you see in a hyperlink.
+There’s a good chance that you use anchor texts daily, maybe without even realizing it.
+Anchor text is the clickable text you see in a hyperlink.

-So if the Internet is a highway, then you can think of anchor texts like signs for upcoming exits.
+If the internet is a highway, think of anchor texts like signs for upcoming exits.

-They also play a role in helping users navigate your site as well.
+They also play a role in helping users navigate your site and give Google’s algorithm a good idea of who your content is relevant for.

-If you were to look into your site’s code, you would see a line that looks like this:
+If you look at your site’s code, you will see a line that looks like this:

-This is the part of your site that Google is going to see.
+This is the part of your site that Google sees.

 There is a section that tells your web browser and search engines which link to follow.